Moving to Placencia, Belize

 We asked people living in Placencia to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Placencia, it is important to pack items that will help you adjust to the climate and lifestyle.
 Pack lightweight, breathable clothing that is suitable for the hot and humid climate.
 Bring comfortable shoes for walking and exploring the area.
 Sunscreen, sunglasses, and a hat are also essential for protecting yourself from the sun.
 Additionally, it is important to bring any necessary medications, as well as a first aid kit.
-Don't forget to bring a few items to make your new home feel like home, such as pictures, books, and other personal items," replied a member in Placencia.
+Don't forget to bring a few items to make your new home feel like home, such as pictures, books, and other personal items," said one expat in Placencia.

 Get Quote